papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 ## A long swim in a vast ocean 🌊 🐚 🦈 🦑

 I wrote my first line of code ever in October of 2017.
-It was while going through a tutorial on [Khan Academy](https://www.khanacademy.org/) - playing around in a browser based editor - using JavaScript - drawing shapes and round smiley faces and googly eyes - and filling them with color.
+I did so while going through a tutorial on [Khan Academy](https://www.khanacademy.org/) - playing around in a browser based editor - using JavaScript - drawing shapes and round smiley faces and googly eyes - and filling them with color.

-That is how I dived into the ocean of programming.
+That is how I jumped into the ocean of programming.

 ![Ocean Water](./anastasia-taioglou-unsplash.jpg)